tradedepot/cordova-shop-checkout/README.md

-# AgentCheckout for Cordova
+# Agent-checkout for Cordova

-This is a plugin that allows your Cordova or PhoneGap app to use [AgentCheckout for Android](https://github.com/intercom/intercom-android).
+This is a plugin that allows your Cordova or PhoneGap app to use [Agent-checkout for Android](https://github.com/intercom/intercom-android).

-* AgentCheckout for Android supports API 15 and above.
+* Agent-checkout for Android supports API 15 and above.

 ## Installation